code4recovery/tsml-ui/README.md

 You don't need to do anything other than enable HTTPS on your website.
 To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

+### "Debug" mode

+Trusted servants can append `?debug=true` to see warnings about the data in their browser's javascript console.
+For example, there is a warning about a bad conference_url at [on this demo site](https://react.meetingguide.org/demo.html?debug=true).

+This mode also disables data caching so that changes may be observed after reloading.

 ### Add custom types

 Here is an example of extending the `tsml_react_config` object to include a definition for an additional meeting type.